rishi-dtu-official/skyhack/README.md

 1. Loads all raw CSVs into pandas and DuckDB.
 2. Engineers flight-level, passenger, baggage, and special-service features—including temporal context such as minutes-since-first departure and bank position.
 3. Trains a HistGradientBoosting model (with class weighting), applies isotonic calibration, and blends in a rule-based lift to prioritize recall on obvious high-risk flights.
-4. Generates daily difficulty rankings and classifications (Difficult / Medium / Easy), attaches SHAP driver text & interaction plots, and exports everything to `skyhack.csv`.
+4. Generates daily difficulty rankings and classifications (Difficult / Medium / Easy), attaches SHAP driver text & interaction plots, and exports everything to `test_databaes.csv`.
 5. Produces EDA visualizations, summary statistics, SQL-driven tables, cost-benefit analytics, and actionable insights.
 6. Saves serialized artifacts (model + calibrator bundle, metrics, recommended actions) for transparency.